Exawind/amr-wind/README.md

 [coding guidelines](https://exawind.github.io/amr-wind/developer/coding_guidelines.html) as
 a reference for the best practices currently used to develop AMR-Wind.

+### User discussion, feedback, and community support

+The development team manages a mailing list for AMR-Wind users.
+Invites for quarterly user meetings, along with occasional announcements, are sent to this list.
+Quarterly meetings provide development updates and a forum for discussion and feedback.
+If you would like to join this mailing list, please send a request to amr-wind-maintainers@groups.nrel.gov, and we will be happy to add your email address.
+Our maintainers email is also available for direct inquiries about AMR-Wind, but the GitHub page (issues, discussions, pull requests) is preferred for the majority of questions.

 ## Versioning and tags

 AMR-Wind uses a type of semantic versioning to help users navigate different versions of the code,